-In a Breakpoint Commentary titled, “Americans Fail Theology 101”* best-selling author Eric Metaxas wrote, “Could you pass a basic theology quiz?
+In a Breakpoint Commentary titled, “Americans Fail Theology 101”* Eric Metaxas wrote, “Could you pass a basic theology quiz?
 Several thousand Americans just tried.
 Uh-oh!
 Too bad God doesn’t grade on the curve.”

 Then he commented on a LifeWay Research survey that revealed embarrassing ignorance and bizarre contradictions in a majority of evangelicals who took the survey.
 Not only did they not know some of the essential beliefs of the Christian faith, but they believed things that were inherently contradictory, such as believing that Jesus is the only way to salvation, but that in the end everyone will be saved even if they don’t believe in Jesus.